 Is there parking available?

-Yes there are around 15 parking spaces in the Camperdown cemetery and further parking is available in the streets surrounding the church.
-The bridal cars have access to the church via a dedicated driveway that leads to the entrance of the church.
+Yes, there are approximately 15 parking spaces in the Camperdown Cemetery and further parking is available in the streets surrounding the church.

 Is it easy to get to by public transport?

-Yes, Newtown train station is 10 minutes walk and buses can be found on King St 2 minutes walk away.
+Yes, the church is a 10 minute walk from Newtown train station and buses can be found nearby on King St.

 The wedding ceremony we conduct is a Christian ceremony, rich with meaning and promise and is a wonderful expression of true love.
 Our ministers are licensed to conduct Anglican wedding services and details of these services are contained in the answers to the following questions.